 They must either do this inside the territory of the intended target or transport it to the intended target.

-If the weapon is chemical or biological they must posses the equipment and expertise to successful transport it, store it, and then use it. (and keep in mind the essential ingredient of the TTB scenario is time – thus chemical and biological weapons set to detonante either remotely or via a human agent are compromised because of the time factor precisely because such weapons are fragile and time-senseitive).
+If the weapon is chemical or biological they must posses the equipment and expertise to successful transport it, store it, and then use it. (and keep in mind the essential ingredient of the TTB scenario is time – thus chemical and biological weapons set to detonate either remotely or via a human agent are compromised because of the time factor precisely because such weapons are fragile and time-sensitive).

-If it is radiological they must either follow the above protocols or use a weapon that can be fired from a great distance which means stealing one of the most heavily guarded items on the planet, manage to evade capture, conceal the (very large) weapon, and then have the ability to use it.
+If it is radiological they must either follow the above protocols or use a weapon that can be fired from a great distance, which means stealing one of the most heavily guarded items on the planet, manage to evade capture, conceal the (very large) weapon, and then have the ability to use it.

 Since Harris is asking for either realism or ideal conditions which by definition are not realistic, we are in a quandary.